shanehowe/SetTracker/README.md

 - `components/`: Reusable React components used throughout the application.
 - `prisma/`: Prisma configuration and database schema files.
 - `lib/`: Utility functions and helpers.
+- `services/`: Functions used in frontend for interacting with backend API